• Skip to primary navigation

 The roasted cauliflower and chickpeas that top this salad are really hearty and filling, but you could always sprinkle with some nuts and seeds on top if you want something extra.

-If you aren't vegan, then I would highly recommend crumbling some feta over this salad just before serving.
+If you aren't vegan, then I would highly recommend crumbling some feta over this cauliflower salad recipe just before serving.
 Feta and cauliflower go really well together.
-Add some extra colour with a sprinkle of pomegranate too.
+Add some extra colour with a sprinkle of pomegranate too or some olives or sundried tomatoes.

 A lemon wedge sat on top of roasted cauliflower and chickpeas.